maheeptathgur/test-app/replit.md

 - June 30, 2025.
 Removed duplicate title sections from all sample screens to avoid redundancy with main header area
 - June 30, 2025.
 Changed main content layout to unified scrolling with header and content combined instead of sticky header
 - June 30, 2025.
 Made component badges clickable with detailed modal showing description, capabilities, and configuration for agents, tools, and workflows
+- June 30, 2025.
+Fixed chat interface to use fixed height layout instead of growing with messages for better UI consistency
 ```

 ## User Preferences